Curtin-Open-Knowledge-Initiative/citation-diversity/templates/supplementary.md

 <pdf:nextpage>
-# Section J: Tracking OA citation advantage for regions using average citation ratios
+# Section J: OA citation advantage for regions using average citation ratios
 Continuing from the previous section, the corresponding results for regions are presented here.
 Similar to the previous section, there appears to be something peculiar with papers affiliated to Asia and Asian subregions.
 This is potentially the result of several factors.
 First, our data's coverage of the Chinese language publications are relatively low as a result of